-This country-specific Q&A provides an overview to Employment & Labour Law laws and regulations that may occur in Chile.
+This country-specific Q&A provides an overview of Employment & Labour Law laws and regulations applicable in Chile.

 Does an employer need a reason in order to lawfully terminate an employment relationship?
 If so, describe what reasons are lawful?

 Yes, an employment relationship may only be lawfully terminated for the causes listed in the Chilean Labour Code.
 These grounds may be classified depending on whether they provide or not a right to severance pay.